usedhondacivic/usedhondacivic.github.io/projects/attiny1616/content.md

 ## UART

 Blinking an LED is great, but for more complicated projects we need some other way to get feedback from the chip.
-Enter UART, a two wire serial communication protocol.
-Heres a quick driver I wrote that maps `stdout` to UART, allowing it to function with `printf`.
+Enter UART, a two-wire serial communication protocol.
+Here's a quick driver I wrote that maps `stdout` to UART, allowing it to function with `printf`.
 On my dev board, UART is available on pins 6 and 7.

 uart.h: